department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/LIH-outline-and-timeline.md

 - [ ] Hand-off to developers

-## Phase 3: Design Applications in Progress, Blank'state and LOA1 state ~ 2 sprints
+## Phase 3: Design Applications in Progress, 'Blank' state and LOA1 state ~ 2 sprints

 **Applications in progress**